-In his major league debut, Robins (Dodgers) starter Henry Heitman, after giving up hits to four consecutive batters in a 22-7 loss to the Cardinals, is pulled from the Ebbets Field contest.
-The 21-year old Brooklyn rookie right-hander will never hurl again in the big leagues and will end his career with an ERA of infinity.
+In his major league debut, Robins (Dodgers) starter Harry Heitman, after giving up hits to four consecutive batters in a 22-7 loss to the Cardinals, is pulled from the Ebbets Field contest.
+The 21-year old Brooklyn rookie right-hander will never hurl again in the big leagues, ending his career with an ERA of infinity.

 With a hit in his 50th straight Western League contest, Wichita Jobbers' outfielder Joe Wilhoit, en route to a 69-game streak, surpasses Jack Ness for the longest consecutive-game hitting streak in the history of professional baseball.
 Ness's mark, established four years earlier playing first base for the Oakland Oaks, will remain the Pacific Coast League record until Joe DiMaggio hits in 61 straight for the San Francisco Seals in 1933.